Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 It is a missing layer of language infrastructure.

-Without durable writable pathways, signed languages face extra friction in education, research, and technology, not because of the language itself, but because of missing technical and human infrastructure.
-This is not a claim of linguistic incompleteness; it is a claim about missing durable symbolic pathways.
+Without durable writable pathways, signed languages face extra friction in education, research, and technology, not because of the language itself, but because durable symbolic pathways and the technical and human infrastructure around them remain underdeveloped.

 ## Comparative cases